Public Works Department (Western Australia): Leaders

 For more details, refer to Western Australia Government Architect.

 Department buildings

 For a considerable time, the department was housed in buildings adjacent to and extending west from The Barracks Arch in Perth.

-In 1966, both the P.W.D. and Metropolitan Water Board moved into new office accommodation at Dumas House, on Kings Park Road in West Perth.
+In 1966, both the PWD and Metropolitan Water Board moved into new office accommodation at Dumas House, on Kings Park Road in West Perth.

-Mechanical and Electrical workshops of the P.W.D. were located for a long time in the former Jewell St in East Perth.
+Mechanical and Electrical workshops of the PWD were located for a long time in the former Jewell Street in East Perth.
 Another major workshop was in Welshpool.
 Most country towns had depots and offices designed to service staff based regionally, which were built to cater for the specific tasks of the workforce.

 End of an era

 The Public Works Department became the Building Management Authority on 1 January 1985.

 Responsibilities

 Agriculture

-The three supposed rabbit-proof fences were initially constructed by the Agriculture Department but after inspections of 465 mi of completed fence a decision was made that it was generally substandard so the construction was handed over to the P.W.D. in 1904.
+The three supposed rabbit-proof fences were initially constructed by the Agriculture Department but after inspections of 465 mi of completed fence a decision was made that it was generally substandard so the construction was handed over to the PWD in 1904.
 The department needed to strengthen 145 mi of the fence before resuming construction.
 The project was overseen by Richard John Anketell who set up a workforce comprising nine construction parties, 189 camels and 128 horses.

-The P.W.D. was also responsible for providing mechanical and electrical services to numerous agricultural research stations based remotely around Western Australia.
+The PWD was also responsible for providing mechanical and electrical services to numerous agricultural research stations based remotely around Western Australia.
 The department also built and maintained the Camballin Irrigation Scheme which was constructed to grow rice in the Kimberley, as well as numerous other irrigation infrastructure around the state.

 Responsibility for agricultural matters and the rabbit proof fence were handed on to: